LMS Early Career Fellowships 2022-23 with support from the Heilbronn Institute for Mathematical Research (HIMR) and UKRI

 • a CV, including a list of publications (maximum two A4 pages, minimum 12pt font);

-• at least two letters of reference are required:
+• two letters of reference are required:

 The deadline for applications for the next round is 11.59pm (GMT) on the annual deadline of 14 January.
 Applications will be considered at a meeting of the Early Career Fellowship Panel in early March each year.